Swiss-Polar-Institute/science-data-utils/README.md

 This util finds the depth of the seafloor along a specified track, using GEBCO Bathymetry data.

-**Input**: csv file with date and positions, and GEBCO bathymetry data for the required area.
+**Input**: csv file with date and positions, and GEBCO bathymetry data (in GeoTiff format) for the required area.

 **Output**: csv file with date, position and sea floor depth.